AriajSarkar/bulk-image-downloader/README.md

-# Bilk Image Downloader
+# Bulk Image Downloader

-Bilk Image Downloader is a web application built with Flask (Python) for the backend and React for the frontend.
+Bulk Image Downloader is a web application built with Flask (Python) for the backend and React for the frontend.
 It allows users to input a URL containing images and downloads those images to a specified directory on the server.

 ## Features